jorgenschaefer/elpy/docs/editing.rst

    closest preceding or following occurrence of a higher or lower indentation level.

-.. command:: elpy-nav-move-iblock-down
+.. command:: elpy-nav-move-line-or-region-down
    :kbd: M-down
-.. command:: elpy-nav-move-iblock-up
+.. command:: elpy-nav-move-line-or-region-up
    :kbd: M-up
-.. command:: elpy-nav-move-iblock-left
+.. command:: elpy-nav-move-line-or-region-left
    :kbd: M-left
-.. command:: elpy-nav-move-iblock-right
+.. command:: elpy-nav-move-line-or-region-right
    :kbd: M-right

    With meta, the cursor keys will move indentation blocks.
 Up and down